bismuthfoundation/hypernode/doc/POC_status.md

 Done

 Commented round_start.py output:
+(To be updated with new addresses of MN)

 ```
 # This is the hash of the 5 or 10 last blocks from last round (constant here for poc)